-Description The youthful Krishna dances joyfully, raising his right hand in the gesture of reassurance to remind devotees that he protects them.
-Made for ritual processions, this sculpture might call to mind many moments in Krishna’s childhood and youth: his glee at surreptitiously obtaining a ball of butter; his vanquishing of the snake-demon Kaliya, when he pranced on the conquered serpent’s hoods; or, as an adolescent, his dance with the cowherdesses of Brindavan, when he replicated himself so that each maiden would feel that he was hers alone.
+Description This image of the dancing Krishna might call to mind many moments in the god’s childhood and youth: his glee at surreptitiously obtaining a ball of butter; his vanquishing of the snake-demon Kaliya, when he pranced on the conquered serpent’s hoods; or, as an adolescent, his dance with the milkmaids of Brindavan, when he replicated himself so that each maiden would feel that he was hers alone.
+As an incarnation of the Hindu god Vishnu, he raises his right hand in reassurance, to remind devotees that he protects them.
+During ritual processions, poles inserted through the rings in the base would have secured this sculpture within a palanquin or chariot.

 Provenance John D. Rockefeller, III; C. T. Loo, New York; Sale, Sotheby's, New York, June 17 1993, lot 101; purchased by Walters Art Museum, 1993.